 - New Location - Willow Island!

-- Opportunity for 30 amp guaranteed electricity (limited number of spots available; assigned on a first-come, first-served basis; electricity included with nightly camping fee).
+- Opportunity for 30 amp guaranteed electricity (limited number of spots available; assigned on a first-come, first-served basis; electricity included with nightly camping fee)- Sold out.
 Dry camping (no electricity) will be available if all camping spaces with electricity are filled (same nightly rate as 30 amp spots).

-- Option for 50 amp guaranteed electricity (limited number of spots available for additional charge).
+- Option for 50 amp guaranteed electricity (limited number of spots available for additional charge)- Sold out.

 - One vehicle per camping spot is allowed to remain on Willow Island.
 Vehicles must be parked in front of your designated camping spot and your Camping Parking Permit (in addition to your camping permit) needs to be displayed at all times.
 Parking permits will be numbered and distributed with your camping permit upon check-in.
 Note: Camping Parking Permit valid only at Olin Avenue entrance.

 - Each electrical post is for a single designated camping spot.
 Campers will not be allowed to share posts.

 - Personal generators are allowed as long as they are quiet running and do not disturb other campers.